For Over 40 Years...

 Constitutionally, these individuals have a right to legal representation — provided in Tompkins County through the Assigned Counsel program.

-OAR conducts intakes for Assigned Counsel representation four days a week at the Tompkins County Jail, guaranteeing swift assignment of legal representation.
+OAR conducts intakes for Assigned Counsel representation for those in the Tompkins County Jail, guaranteeing swift assignment of legal representation.

 College Initiative Upstate is a learning community of educators, students, and volunteers from Tompkins County who are working together to build pathways from criminal justice involvement to college and beyond.